python/cpython/Doc/library/math.rst

 .. function:: gcd(*integers)

    Return the greatest common divisor of the specified integer arguments.
-   If any of arguments is nonzero, then the returned value is the largest positive integer that is a divisor af all arguments.
+   If any of the arguments is nonzero, then the returned value is the largest positive integer that is a divisor af all arguments.
 If all arguments are zero, then the returned value is ``0``.  ``gcd()`` without arguments returns ``0``.